tidymodels/tidypredict/README.md

 1. No more saving models as `.rds` - Specifically for cases when the model needs to be used for predictions in a Shiny app.
 2. Beyond R models - Technically, anything that can write a proper spec, can be read into `tidypredict`.
+It also means, that the parsed model spec can become a good alternative to using *PMML.*

 ## Supported models